 By the way, many countries require some sort of form to be filled out to enter for travel during the pandemic.

-How to fill out the ArriveCAN application
+How to fill out the ArriveCAN application (video and screenshots)

 I’m not sure anyone really needs help with just answering simple questions, but maybe some people are curious to see what is asked.